stromseng/effective-progress/README.md

 );
 ```

-## Migration note

-`RendererConfig.isTTY` has been removed.
-TTY mode is now sourced from `ProgressTerminal.isTTY`.

 Task-level `progressbar` config is optional and inherits from its parent task (or from global `ProgressBarConfig` for root tasks):